ppy/osu-wiki/news/2024/2024-05-01-the-nat-gazette-june-2024.md

 #### Hybrid beatmapset nomination changes

-Beatmapsets comprised of two or more rulesets should have an easier time getting Ranked!
-While the old system required two proficient BNs for each unique ruleset in the beatmapset, with the new changes only the main gamemode of a set will need two Beatmap Nominators.
-The rest of rulesets will only require one nomination from its respective mode.
+Beatmaps comprised of two or more game modes should have an easier time getting ranked!
+While the old system required two proficient BNs for each game mode present in a beatmap, with the new changes only the main game mode of a set will need two BNs.
+The other game modes will only require one nomination each.

 The main game mode of a beatmap is the one with the most difficulties, or the one with the most difficulties mapped by the host in the case of a tie.
 If it's still a tie between multiple modes, any one of them may be considered the main one and will need two nominations, giving the mapper and BNs some extra flexibility.